 Plus, the experience is actually quite common.
-In a 2014 study of 156 female participants, 73 percent of those premenopausal women (with no major history of GI, gynecologic, or psychiatric distress) experienced at least one GI symptom before or during menses.
+In a 2014 study of 156 premenopausal participants, 73 percent of women (with no major history of GI, gynecologic, or psychiatric distress) experienced at least one GI symptom before or during menses.

 What are period poops?